akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 25 - The Departure Feast
+## Chapter 25 - A fish knife for the meat course

 The first formal dinner was also the King’s farewell.
 Henry would leave for Normandy within the week, and the court had gathered in the Great Hall to honour him.